ronnymarca81/adecco/README.md

 2. Complete the form with your Full name, email and password.
 3. Click on the register button.

-Functions in the main dashboard:
+Functions in the main dashboard allow the users to create different projects and manage them.
+To do that:

 1. Clic on `Add Column` to create a new card.
 On it, the user will be able to customize the card name, modify by clicking on Column, or delete.
 2. In the card, clic on `Add task` to register the details for each of the them.
-Also, delete it is possible
+Also, delete it is possible.
-3. Drap and drop each task inside the card or between them to manage your task and
+3. Drap and drop each task inside the card or between them to manage your tasks.
-4.

 ![drag and drop](https://github.com/ronnymarca81/adecco/assets/107527808/bfe11e98-9ade-4e68-a59f-79fca3bde117)